msx-solis/MSX-BEER/README.md

 # MSX-BEER
-design files for this MSX HD cartridge
+New design files for this MSX HD cartridge
+MSXmakers version on:

 Links for ide-beer202